 Arcade Fire – 2007

 Can’t wait for the Canadians' long-awaited return?
 Then feast your eyes on this soaring set closer from their festival-stealing performance in 2007.
-So good that not even the Red Hot Chili Peppers’ stroppy and lifeless headline set can trample on the memories.
+So good that not even the Red Hot Chili Peppers’ stroppy and lifeless headline set could trample on the memories.